moviedatascience/lambdata/README.md

 <https://test.pypi.org/>

-21 - Install twine in your gitbash using:
+21 - Install twine in your anaconda prompt using:

 `pipenv install -d twine`